dmvrtx/php-signed-soap-client/README.md

 [SOAP Message Security](!http://docs.oasis-open.org/wss/2004/01/oasis-200401-wss-soap-message-security-1.0.pdf)

-You should set certificate (in PFX or PKCS7 format) while initializng class.
+You should set certificate (in PFX or PKCS7 format) while initializing class.
 Other HTTP options, identical to HTTPRequest_ class request options are accepted too::